 If you want to learn about autism, the best way is to read the people who are autistic.
 Not people imagining what it's like and writing about it.
 So for world autism awareness/acceptance day, a list of autistic authors/artists/writers/bloggers.
 This will obviously not be comprehensive, please feel … [Read more...] about For world autism awareness/acceptance day, read autistic writers!

 You may or may not be aware that I have an occasional series of posts on the theme of Dreams and Regrets.
 (If not, follow the link.)
 Today I'm happy to add to that series as part of the Rafferty Lincoln loves blog tour, with a guest post from author Emily Williams.
-Dreams… When Jax first talked to … [Read more...] about Dreams and Regrets by Emily Williams, author of Rafferty Lincoln loves.
+Dreams… When Jax first … [Read more...] about Dreams and Regrets by Emily Williams, author of Rafferty Lincoln loves.

 As regular readers will know, most of my children are home educated, and despite growing numbers of children educated outside school, it's a topic rarely touched upon in fiction.
 So when I was offered Tell it to the Moon to read and review, and I realised it included a home schooled teenager, I … [Read more...] about Tell it to the Moon – guest post on home schooling by author Siobhan Curham